SteveDoyle2/pyNastran/README.md

 GUI:
  - transient/complex fringe only animations now supported
- - locale support (e.g., most of Europe and South America) to allow 3,14 instead of 3.14

 See pyNastran `v1.4.0 release notes <https://github.com/SteveDoyle2/pyNastran/releases/tag/v1.4.0>`_ for details on the other changes.